Neeta Puri

 Neeta Puri is an Indian-American former actress and model who worked predominantly in Hindi films.

 Early life

 Puri was born in Punjab, India.
 She won the Miss India contest of New York in 1983.

 Career

 She made her film debut in 1985.

 Personal life

-Neeta Puri is married to Khursheed Latif, who is also a Hindi film director.
-Puri owns a western clothing and jewelry store named "Neeta Puri's Expressions".
+Neeta Puri born as Latifa Kursid father Khursheed Latif, who is also a Hindi film director.She is married Sidhant Mohapatra .Puri owns a western clothing and jewelry store named "Neeta Puri's Expressions".
 She now lives in Delaware Water Gap, Pennsylvania.